vimal7736/reppoo/README.md

 # Reppoo - AI Wellness Platform

-A modern Next.js web application with Strapi CMS backend for managing wellness content and user authentication.
+A Next.js web application with Strapi CMS backend for managing wellness content and user authentication.